 And so what do we do?
 We go get a prescription for some sleeping medication, right?
 And then it alters us in different ways that we didn't want the first place.
 So it, the benefits of cyrotherapy are really, really across the board.
 Anything from stress, anxiety depressional issues, that's all cognitive rehab, right?
 That's all mental and I always try to explain to people cryotherapy is not just an athletic recovery tool its there to enhance any part of your life that you're really having trouble with.

-- SUPERIOR QUALITY: Heavy Metal Tested, Non GMO, Gluten Free and Soy Free.
+- Superior Quality: Heavy Metal Tested, Non GMO, Gluten Free and Soy Free.
 Bronson uses best ingredients available.
-Laboratory tested at New York FDA cGMP Registered Facility.
+Laboratory tested at New York cGMP Registered Facility.

-- 100% PURE ANTARCTIC KRILL OIL: We only use best krill harvested in the waters of Antarctica.
-Promotes healthy cholesterol levels, helps to reduce blood pressure.
-1000 mg per serving (2 softgels).
+- 100% Pure Antarctic Krill Oil: We only use superior sourced krill harvested in the waters of Antarctica.* 1000 mg per serving (2 softgels).